Diamond Sun

 Diamond Sun is the second album by Canadian band Glass Tiger.
 It was released by EMI Manhattan Records on April 13, 1988.
-The album was certified triple platinum in Canada and featured the single "I'm Still Searching", which peaked at #2 in Canada.
+The album was certified triple platinum in Canada and featured the single "I'm Still Searching", which peaked at No. 2 in Canada.
+The album was produced by Jim Vallance.

+Critical reception

+The Globe and Mail deemed the album "melodic, vaguely anthemic pop-rock."